Does the University favor graduate student unionization?

 Through our system of University governance, graduate students can raise concerns and suggest improvements formally and informally at the department, school, and university level.
 The GPSG is an important voice for students, as are other graduate student organizations.
 Moreover, individual students can approach faculty advisors, department chairs, program directors, ombudspeople, and other administrators with concerns and questions.

 This collaborative model is an effective and collegial process that serves students well while preventing unnecessary conflict.

 If unionization occurs, much of this system is likely to change, as a third party would stand between the students and the University.
 Where there are issues to be discussed or problems to be solved, we think that we can work on these issues directly without waiting to see what might emerge from the unionization process and what priorities a union might have.

 How does the University financially support its graduate students?

 Pitt has many different kinds of graduate students.
-Most of Pitt’s approximately 9,500 graduate and professional students pay tuition for the education that they receive.
+Most of Pitt’s approximately 10,000 graduate and professional students pay tuition for the education that they receive.
 Some of these students receive financial aid to reduce the tuition that they pay and all are eligible for health insurance.

-Pitt seeks to maintain competitive levels of stipends and benefits for graduate students.
+Pitt maintains competitive levels of stipends and benefits for graduate students.
 This is important both to support our current students and to enable us to continue to attract the best students in the world.
 Combined, Pitt’s stipends and insurance are highly competitive with those at other major research universities.
 Over the last five years, stipend levels for Pitt graduate students have increased by 13.6%, which is significantly more than the rate of inflation (6.7%) and more than increases in faculty and staff salaries during this time period.